evoredy/RC_Projects/Trex-450V2/README.md

 The Align Trex 450 V2 is am RC helicopter in the "micro" class which was popular in the early 2000's.
 This version is mechanical flybar stabilized aling with a tail-rotor serve that is 1-axis gyro stabilised.
 The helicopters were notoriously difficult to set-up for novices, required considerable transmitter configurations and considerable experience in orientations and flight control operation.
-Once figured out, it's like riding a bike-- one can flay any RC heli with ease given nothing is set-up incorrectly from the factory.
+Once figured out, it's like riding a bike-- one can fly any RC heli with ease given nothing is set-up incorrectly from the factory.

 These helicopters boast amazing return-to-target, load carrying, and aerobatic capabilties due to their fully articulated and bell-hiller mixed rotor systems (just like a traditional helicopter).
 Unlike a traditional helicopter, they can apply negative collective pitch which allows for sustained inverted